 If you do nothing else, make sure your blades are sharp before the season starts.

-“The most important aspect of mower maintenance is sharpening the blades,” says Jay Caddel, county Extension agent for Tarrant County at Texas A&M AgriLife Extension.
+“The most important aspect of mower maintenance is sharpening the blades,” says Jay Caddel, extension agent for Tarrant County at Texas A&M AgriLife Extension.
 “Dull blades crush the grass blades rather than cutting them, which slows the recovery time for the grass.
 This also increases the susceptibility to disease and pests.”

 “We usually suggest that a homeowner has two sets of mower blades, one to use and the other sharpened to be switched out in the future,” he says.